Four Things Done and Taught in Churches that Harm Christians-

 Today, I’m willing to run that risk.
 Here goes:

 In recent years, I have noted an attitude making its way into the church.
 It has become quite common for Christian women to minimize and disparage the roles of wife and mother.
-As an older woman I clearly see this thinking is a tool the enemy is using to weaken Christian families.
+As an older woman I clearly see that this attitude is a tool the enemy is using to weaken Christian families.
 The attitudes developing in the church are potentially detrimental to the future of the church and the family because the Christian family has historically been God’s most powerful and fruitful means of evangelism and discipleship.

 Please understand—I do not believe that wife and mother are the only truly significant roles a Christian woman can or should play in this life.
 In my experience, when a Christian woman is walking in step with the Holy Spirit she will fulfill many functions and play a variety of different roles throughout her life.
 Some of those roles will be in the home, some in the church and others will be in the workplace.
 That being said, the role women play as wives and mothers is critical and should never be demeaned.
 So, my dear sisters in Christ, today I’m going to share some direct counsel that I believe is desperately needed in this cultural moment.